adolgert/provda/docs/process.rst

 the root of a Bundle of Records.

-Attributes that are part of the PROV standard are marked with a dagger (ǂ).
+Attributes that are part of the PROV standard are marked with a plus (+).
 Attributes that are optional for records but should be filled in eventually are marked with an asterisk (*).
 For example, the end time of an activity may not be known.